anusha761/SDLC-Q-A-Assistant-using-RAG-Architecture-and-LangChain-Framework/README.md

-# SDLC-Q&A-Assistant: Intelligent Context-Aware RAG-based Chatbot for Software Development Lifecycle using LangChain
+# SDLC Q&A Assistant: Context-Aware RAG Chatbot for Software Development Teams Using LangChain

 An enterprise-grade AI chatbot that answers contextual, domain-specific questions about the Software Development Lifecycle (SDLC) using Retrieval-Augmented Generation (RAG).
 Built using the LangChain framework, ChromaDB, Cross-Encoder reranking, and OpenAI/HuggingFace LLMs, this repository contains two progressively advanced chatbot implementations for SDLC knowledge automation one being a basic RAG with Cross-Encoder Reranking and another with both Cross-Encoder Reranking and Contextual Memory.